youness-nflous/libft/README.md

 # libft
-## My first project in 1337 school.
+## My first project in 1337 school
+### Libft is a C library of standard and utility functions, built from scratch during the 1337 school